pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-The corresponding implementation classes are defined in the package:
+The corresponding implementation classes are defined in the package

-`org.eclipse.handly.internal.examples.basic.ui.model`
+    org.eclipse.handly.internal.examples.basic.ui.model

 of the same bundle: